HankB/Linux_ZFS_Root/Debian/testing/README.md

 ## My Procedure

 Initial testing was performed on real hardware.
 As more options were added the need for additional testing became apparent and further testing has been performed on a VM.
-To facilitate this testing, I have expanded the `env.sh` script in some cases to prepare partitions and filesystems in some cases to more fully automate the test.
+To facilitate this testing, I have expanded the `env.sh` script in some cases to prepare partitions and filesystems to more fully automate the test.

+The test settings files may also provide a useful starting point tro customize a real installation, preparing partitions, filesystems and pools as desired.

 My procedure is as follows.

 1) Determine how to get the VM to boot the install ISO in EFI mode.
 For Virtualbox this required